dotlang/language/doc/RFE.md

 ```

-? - Can we call a generic function with a union type?
+N - Can we call a generic function with a union type?
 if we have `fn(int->int)` we can call it with only int.
 But if it is `fn(int|string->int)` we can call it with int or string or `int|string`.
 but if it is: `process = (T: type, x: T->int)`